• Skip to main content

 Mechanical (MLBP)

-• Pain when doing sit-ups, driving long distance, getting out of a chair, running
+- Pain when doing sit-ups, driving long distances, getting out of a chair, running

 What Causes Lumbar Inflammation?